 When Link's gear gets taken from him after Eldin Volcano erupts, the Master Sword is the only part of Link's arsenal that isn't in a treasure chest somewhere.
 Why?
 Because by then, it's the fully-powered Blade of Evil's Bane.
 The Bokoblins probably couldn't even touch it, much less try to take it.
 In Twilight Princess, the Master Sword is explicitly described as "a sacred blade that evil can never touch," not only confirming the above but also explaining why Ghirahim doesn't use his signature Bare-Handed Blade Block the third time Link fights him.

 A possible early indication that The Imprisoned is actually Demise, the game's final boss: all of the game's bosses have Boss Subtitles, except for both The Imprisoned and Demise — just like how Ganon was subtitle-less in Ocarina of Time, in contrast to the rest of that game's bosses.

 Fi's singing expression (and some of her other mannerisms) tend to be considered Uncanny Valley territory by the fanbase.
-But this makes perfect sense when you consider that she is, essentially, a goddess supplied helper-bot created for the sole purpose of aiding the hero and has had (to the best of our knowledge) next to no human contact prior to Link.
-To this troper, that makes her heartfelt farewell even more of a Crowning Moment of Heartwarming.
+But this makes perfect sense when you consider that she is, essentially, a goddess-supplied helper-bot created for the sole purpose of aiding the hero and has had (to the best of our knowledge) next to no human contact prior to Link.
+To this troper, that makes her heartfelt farewell even more of a Heartwarming Moment.

 The Amber Relics found all over the place are chunks of Zelda's sarcophagus.